 I will never buy a Dyson, however.
 And it’s not because of the price (though I could/would not pay that much for a vacuum cleaner at this point in my life).

 No, it’s because of the commercial, the first commercial that introduced the product and that has always just pissed me off.
 I’m not going to link it here because it still irks me.
 If you know what I’m talking about you’ll know what I’m talking about.

 The commercial features James Dyson himself with his gorgeous English accent, which to us Americans automatically makes him smart.
 Well, according to the advertisement, Sir Dyson’s wife had asked him to vacuum.
 Dutifully, he took out their vacuum cleaner —- but he didn’t vacuum.
 No, he examined the device and decided that it had serious design flaws.
 So instead of vacuuming, he took their vacuum cleaner apart, analyzed it and eventually designed a prototype for a new vacuum cleaner to which he gave his name — the Dyson.

 The rest is history.

-Imagine her surprise when she walked into the room and instead of finding a clean floor she found her husband — on the floor surrounded by vacuum cleaner parts, dust and debris.
-Anyone who has ever tried to fix a vacuum cleaner knows that it makes a bloody mess.
+Imagine her surprise when she walked into the room and instead of finding a clean floor she found her husband — on the floor — surrounded by vacuum cleaner parts, dust and debris.
+Anyone who has ever tried to take apart a vacuum cleaner knows that it makes a bloody mess.
 (Note the English vernacular?
 Yes?)

-All that woman wanted was her husband to vacuum, but instead he likely retired to the garage to begin to build his prototype for the best freaking vacuum cleaner ever invented, because what men and women had been using for ages was woefully insufficient, malformed, mis-designed, inconvenient and just not up to par.
+All that woman wanted was for her husband to vacuum the carpet.
+It’s a simple request.
+But instead, he likely retired to the garage to begin to build his prototype for the best freaking vacuum cleaner ever invented, because what men and women — and his wife — had been using for ages was woefully insufficient, malformed, mis-designed, inconvenient and just not up to par.

 And we’re supposed to buy his Rolls Royce of vacuum cleaners?